 The goal of this online course is to provide a platform to enhance the visibility, accessibility and usability of agricultural data and science, particularly in low-income countries.
 It is designed specifically to serve the needs of researchers, librarians and even students who are operating in agricultural sciences, from nutrition to fisheries, in becoming familiar with academic publishing landscape, latest trends, and using scholarly information resources efficiently including legal aspects of the field.

 ASIRA course was first announced in January 2017 and performed first time from 13th February and 10th March.

-The course is provided in English.
-It consists of three units as follows including eight lessons.
+The course is provided in English and consists of three units as follows, including eight lessons.
 The course lasts four weeks having an assesment and evaluation at the end.
-Participants are expected to spend six-hour weekly on average to complete readings and engage in activities such as online tutorials and webinars.
-Attendance of certificate is provided for those who passed the end of course exam.
+Participants are expected to spend six-hour weekly on average to complete readings and engage in online course activities.

 ASIRA Online Course was enriched by webinars designed to give course participants broader perspective in the relevant areas.

-Call for applications are announced here on this page.
-Currently, there is no open call for the course applications.
-For your questions regarding the course, please do not hesitate to contact: firstname.lastname@example.org
+For your questions regarding the course, please do not hesitate to contact: